SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

    4. Logical Event Mesh: NYC Modern Taxi Logical Event Mesh (default selection)
    5. Description: NONE
    6. Topic Address: Click on "Set Topic Address"
-      *  As you can see the domain aleady has some of the "Event Topic Root" `taxinyc/backoffice/`
+      *  As you can see the domain already has some "Event Topic Root" `taxinyc/backoffice/`
       * We need to apply the best practice of _Domain/ObjectType/Verb/Version/Locality/SourceID/ObjectID_ to this event
       * We will use the topic name of: `taxinyc/backoffice/payment/charged/v1/{payment_status}/{driver_id}/{passenger_id}`
       * We will create topic levels `{payment_status}, {driver_id} and {passenger_id}` as variables